A career as a UX researcher could suit you if you have good analytical skills and are interested in psychology, research and coding

 - verbal communication skills, as you present your research findings and the reasons behind your design decisions

-- strong written communication skills, as you may be involved in writing copy for the website
+- strong written communication ability, as you may be involved in writing copy for the website

 - creativity and innovation, to come up with new ideas

-- experience of using prototyping software tools, for example Axure Pro and Omnigraffle
+- experience of using prototyping software tools, for example FlowMapp, Axure Pro and VisuaSiteMaps

-- ability to use Adobe Creative Cloud, including Photoshop.
+- the ability to use Adobe Creative Cloud, including Photoshop.

 Some of the degrees relevant for a career in UX include a year in industry or a work placement, which is a great way to build up experience.
 Internships, either during your degree or afterwards, are also available.